 Many more genetic changes can be identified with whole exome and whole genome sequencing than by sequencing just one or a few genes.
 Sometimes, testing finds a variant that is associated with a condition other than the one for which testing was originally indicated.
 This is called a secondary finding.
 Some individuals with a secondary finding may not yet have any of the symptoms associated with the condition, but may be at risk of developing it later in life.
 For example, a person with a variant in the BRCA1 gene, which is associated with an increased risk of breast and ovarian cancer, may not have developed cancer.
 Other individuals with secondary findings may have a known medical condition, such as extremely high cholesterol, but receive results that indicate a genetic cause for that condition, such as a variant in the LDLR gene.

-In 2013 (and again in 2017), the American College of Medical Genetics and Genomics (ACMG) recommended that all labs performing whole exome and whole genome sequencing tests include the reporting of secondary findings, in addition to any variants that are found related to the primary purpose of the testing.
-The ACMG proposed a list of 59 genes that are associated with a variety of conditions, from cancer to heart disease.
-The 59 genes for which secondary findings are reported were chosen because they are associated with conditions that have a definable set of clinical features, the possibility of early diagnosis, a reliable clinical genetic test, and effective intervention or treatment.
+In 2013, then again in 2017 and 2021, the American College of Medical Genetics and Genomics (ACMG) recommended that all labs performing whole exome and whole genome sequencing tests report particular secondary findings, in addition to any variants that are found related to the primary purpose of the testing.
+In the 2021 updated recommendations, ACMG proposed a list of 73 genes that are associated with a variety of conditions, from cancer to heart disease.
+The 73 genes for which secondary findings are reported were chosen because they are associated with conditions that have a definable set of clinical features, the possibility of early diagnosis, a reliable clinical genetic test, and effective intervention or treatment.
 The goal of reporting these secondary findings to an individual is to provide medical benefit by preventing or better managing health conditions.
 The variants that are reported are known to cause disease.
 Variants of unknown significance, whose involvement in disease at the current time is unclear, are not reported.